 It was an egg yolk yellow morning on a day in July.
 The town outside my parent’s doorstep had begun to hum its daily tune.
 Shutters whirring awake, dogs barking as they took their morning stroll, shopkeepers sweeping the dust from under their feet.

 Inside Number 57 Nelson Terrace life was stirring.
 As I sat in the kitchen drinking my first cup of tea I heard my mother walk towards the hall table and stop to look in the mirror.
-I pictured her applying a touch of No.23 Dusk Rose to her lips, plumping her hair before reaching for her favourite floppy straw hat, which she carefully placed on her head.
+I pictured her applying a touch of No.23 Dusk Rose to her lips, plumping her hair before reaching for her favourite floppy straw hat.

 “Just popping out to get some veg,” she called to no-one in particular.
 Mum turned the lock on the front door and stepped outside, leaving the door open.
 I guess the bright daylight must have confused her for a moment because she waited for a second inside the front gate to get her bearings.

 I heard my father run across the hallway.

 “Nice hat, Jean,” the postman called as he cycled past.
 My mother was stark naked, wearing nothing but her hat and a smile, which she aimed at the postie as he cycled past.

 “Jean, Jean, oh my God…. come inside love,” my father cajoled as he too stepped outside the front door.
 “Sarah, bring a dressing gown… SARAH,” he shouted twisting round so his voice carried through to the kitchen.